Prescription Discount Cards 101April 9, 2020

 Once you’ve downloaded your discount card, click here.
 Then type in your prescribed drug.
 For our purposes, we’re using rosuvastatin (Crestor), which is one of the best-selling drugs in the United States.
 Then enter your zip code.
 We used 37209, which the zip code of our headquarters in Nashville, Tennessee.

 Then select your dosage and amount.
 We chose 20 mg and 30 tablets.

-According to GoodRx, the price without insurance for a 30-day supply of 20 mg is $500.19.
-As you can see, you will pay $13.00* at Publix for the same thing with your discount card in October 2019.
+According to GoodRx, the average price without insurance for a 30-day supply of 20 mg is $161.64 as of March 2020.
+As you can see, you will pay just $8.44 at Walmart for the same thing with your free prescription discount card.

 *Prices may vary.
 Always check with your pharmacist to find out the exact discounted price of your prescription.

 Medicare and prescription drug coverage can be confusing.
 Fortunately, a licensed agent can help explain your prescription coverage options.
 If you’re interested in arranging a no-cost, no-obligation appointment with an agent, fill out this form or call us at 844-431-1832.

 This post was originally published on November 27, 2018, by Kelsey Davis.
 It was last updated on April 9, 2020, by Troy Frink.